DJ Paul

 Paul Duane Beauregard (born January 12, 1977), known professionally as DJ Paul, is an American rapper and record producer.
-He is a founding member of hip hop group Three 6 Mafia and the brother of rapper Lord Infamous.
+He is a founding member of hip hop group Three 6 Mafia and the half-brother of rapper Lord Infamous.
 DJ Paul is also the half-brother of convicted drug lord Craig Petties.
 He is also a part owner of FaZe Clan.

 DJ Paul started his career in the late 1980s as a DJ and released a number of solo tapes, as well as three collaboration albums with Lord Infamous as The Serial Killaz.
 Juicy J was introduced and the three founded the group Three 6 Mafia, going on to achieve national success in the late 1990s and early 2000s.
 Their 2000 album, When the Smoke Clears: Sixty 6, Sixty 1, debuted at number six on the Billboard 200 chart and was certified platinum.
 In 2006, DJ Paul, Juicy J, Crunchy Black, and Frayser Boy won an Academy Award for Best Original Song for "It's Hard out Here for a Pimp" from the film Hustle & Flow.
 Paul has also released three solo albums, and created soundtracks to two movies.
 In 2018, he co-produced the track "Talk Up" from Drake's fifth studio album, Scorpion.

 Aside from music, DJ Paul has been involved in a variety of business ventures, including film production and real estate.
 He founded his own record label Scale-A-Ton Entertainment, co-owns the fashion wear line Dangerus / Skandulus, has a collection of BBQ seasonings and is the spokesman for a legal version of the drink Sizzurp.